 Struts And Beams

-Sometimes, the problem with your roof may be nothing to do with its frame. it could, instead be something to do with its sheathing.
 If your roof’s sheathing has become saturated or rotten, roof lines may sag.
-If this does turn out to be the problem with your roof, this is actually good news since this is a simple problem to rectify.
+If this does turn out to be the problem this is actually good news since this is a simple problem to fix.

 Seeking Professional Help

 Some problems relating to a sagging roof line should definitely be evaluated by a professional roofer.

 While some of the issues can be fixed easily by adding struts, jacking up some loose rafters or replacing shingles and sheathing, other problems will require an experienced expert to work on it.